samjd-zz/regulatory-intelligence-assistant/README.md

 # (Optional) Seed PostgreSQL with additional sample data
 docker compose exec backend python seed_data.py

+# Note: If you encounter schema errors, the models are now fully aligned with
+# the database schema (started_at/completed_at for workflow_sessions, no metadata column)

 # Backend is already running at http://localhost:8000

 # Set up and start frontend (runs locally, not in Docker)